CiscoDevNet/terraform-provider-aci/website/docs/d/cloud_vrf_leak_routes.html.markdown

 * `vrf_dn` - (Required) Distinguished name of the parent VRF object.

 ## Attribute Reference ##
-* `id` - Attribute id set to the Dn of the Inter-VRF Leaked Internal Prefix object.
+* `id` - Attribute id set to the Dn of the Inter-VRF Leaked Route object.
-* `annotation` - (Optional) Annotation of the Inter-VRF Leaked Internal Prefix object.
+* `annotation` - (Optional) Annotation of the Inter-VRF Leaked Route object.
-* `name_alias` - (Optional) Name Alias of the Inter-VRF Leaked Internal Prefix object.
+* `name_alias` - (Optional) Name Alias of the Inter-VRF Leaked Route object.
-* `leak_to` - (Optional) A block representing the attributes of `Leak Routes` for the Inter-VRF Leaked Internal Prefix object.
+* `leak_to` - (Optional) A block representing the attributes of `Leak Routes` for the Inter-VRF Leaked Route object.
 Type: Block.
-  * `vrf_dn` - Distinguished name of the destination VRF object, which is mapped to the Inter-VRF Leaked Internal Prefix object.
+  * `vrf_dn` - Distinguished name of the destination VRF object, which is mapped to the Inter-VRF Leaked Route object.